-To determine the size of the subsets for our experiments with the ACS data, we looked into the accuracy of the models depending on the dataset size.
-For each subset size we find the best accuracy via cross validation.
+To determine the size of the subsets for our experiments with the ACSEmployment data, we looked into the accuracy of the models depending on the dataset size.
+For each subset size we find the best accuracy via cross-validation.
 We vary the same parameters that we use for model variations in the final experiments (see Section~\ref{sec:experiment_dataset_multiplicity}).
 We can read off Figure~\ref{fig:accuracies} that the accuracy converges for a certain subset size.
-Based on this we decided $n=7,000$ for our experiments.
+Based on this, we decided $n=7,000$ for our experiments.